katiejots/clojurebridge-openshift/README.md

       (jetty/run-jetty handler {:port (Integer/parseInt (get (System/getenv) "OPENSHIFT_CLOJURE_HTTP_PORT" "3000"))
                                 :host (get (System/getenv) "OPENSHIFT_CLOJURE_HTTP_IP" "0.0.0.0")}))

-This tells the app what port and host to use when it is running on OpenShift.
+This tells the app what port and host to use when it is running on OpenShift, using environment variables.
+The app will use the default values shown (3000/0.0.0.0) when the OPENSHIFT environment variables are not present, such as when you are running the app locally.

 .
 Add, commit and push your changes to OpenShift with the following commands:

     git add .
     git commit -m "Added required changes for code to run on OpenShift" git push -f openshift master

+.
+Paste the app URL in a browser to see the app live on the web.
+You can check the URL with the following command:

+    rhc app show -a globalgrowth